hth313/OS4/doc/shells.rst

 .. index:: shells

-A new concept provided is a shell which provides a way of installing new keyboard and display behaviors.
+A new concept introduced by OS is a *shell* which provides a way of installing new keyboard and display behaviors.

 The shell keyboard replaces the standard keyboard layout and allows for complete redefinition of keys.
 You can use standard functions,